210201sre/CaSchE/README.md

 ### Getting Started
-* the command to clone the repository is 'git clone https://github.com/210201sre/CaSchE.git'
+* The command to clone the repository is 'git clone https://github.com/210201sre/CaSchE.git'.
-* If you have access to the Revature SRE cluster, use the command 'kubectl get ing'
+* If you have access to the Revature SRE cluster, use the command 'kubectl get ing'.
 * Under the 'ADDRESS' field, copy the url 'a62d60162057149549617360016d2e38-542496291.us-east-1.elb.amazonaws.com' and add :8080 to the end to specify the port.
 Use this address to send http requests to the application.

 Alternatively, if you are setting this up using your own EKS and RDS, then perform the following actions.